 The Dupuytren Foundation Board of Directors is uncompensated.
-Board members are motivated entirely by deep personal interest and commitment to improve the future of families affected by Dupuytren disease.
+Board members are motivated entirely by deep personal interest and commitment to the future of families affected by Dupuytren disease.

 BOARD OF DIRECTORS